 If we understand honor, revenge, and hybris, Lendon argues, we will understand the Peloponnesian War.

 Some might suppose this to be a mere gimmick, but I found this lens suddenly made sense of things that had always puzzled me.
-Take the strategy of Pericles the Athenian in the wars earliest days.
+Take the strategy of Athens’ star politician Pericles in the wars earliest days.
 Thucydides records Pericles arguing that,

 [Sparta’s] greatest difficulty will be want of money, which they can only provide slowly; delay will thus occur, and war waits for no man.
 Further, no fortified place which they can raise against us is to be feared any more than their navy.
 As to the first, even in time of peace it would be hard for them to build a city able to compete with Athens; and how much more so when they are in an enemy’s country, and our walls will be a menace to them quite as much as theirs to us!
 Or, again, if they simply raise a fort in our territory, they may do mischief to some part of our lands by sallies, and the slaves may desert to them; but that will not prevent us from sailing to the Peloponnese and there raising forts against them, and defending ourselves there by the help of our navy, which is our strong arm.
 For we have gained more experience of fighting on land from warfare at sea than they of naval affairs from warfare on land.
 And they will not easily acquire the art of seamanship; even you yourselves, who have been practising ever since the Persian War, are not yet perfect.
 How can they, who are not sailors, but tillers of the soil, do much?
 They will not even be permitted to practise, because a large fleet will constantly be lying in wait for them.
 If they were watched by a few ships only, they might run the risk, trusting to their numbers and forgetting their inexperience; but if they are kept off the sea by our superior strength, their want of practice will make them unskilful, and their want of skill timid.
 Maritime skill is like skill of other kinds, not a thing to be cultivated by the way or at chance times; it is jealous of any other pursuit which distracts the mind for an instant from itself.